ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tool-panel-columns/index.md

 Notice from the snippet above that it's possible to define column groups in the tool panel that don't exist in the grid.
 Also note that columns can be omitted or positioned in a different order but all referenced columns must already exist in the grid.

 [[note]]
-| When providing a custom layout it is recommend to enable `suppressSyncLayoutWithGrid` in the
+| When providing a custom layout it is recommended to enable both `suppressSyncLayoutWithGrid` and `suppressColumnMove` (see [Suppress Column Reordering](/tool-panel-columns/#suppress-column-reordering) for more details).
-| tool panel params to prevent users changing the layout when moving columns in the grid.

 The example below shows two custom layouts for the Columns Tool Panel.
 Note the following: